DataONEorg/object-formats/README.md

 The goal of the list is to provide a unique identifier for each file format.
 The formatId is typically more specific than an associated Media Type, but sometimes they can be the same.
 For example, the `formatId` for PNG images is `image/png` and matches the media type `image/png` because the media type is specific to one file format.
-In contrast, the `formatId` for WaterML is `http://www.loc.gov/METS/`, which is more specific than the Media type which is `text/xml` and which is shared across many formats in the XML family.
+In contrast, the `formatId` for METS is `http://www.loc.gov/METS/`, which is more specific than the Media type which is `text/xml` and which is shared across many formats in the XML family.